jantursky/orderlord-help-kds/docs/list-of-settings/general-section/display-lock-screen-button.md

 ## Where to find the option
 {% include locate_option.html category_icon="settings" category_name="General" option_icon="lock" option_name="Display Lock screen button" %}

+## How to use
+By clicking on the option, the new icon <span class="text-red-200">{% include icon.html name="lock" %}</span> will be displayed in the header bar (top right corner).
+Once you click on this icon, **locking screen will be displayed**.
+You could unlock this screen with PIN (if it's setup for the user) or password.

 {% include img.html name="settings_display_lock_screen_button_1.png" %}

 {% include img.html name="settings_display_lock_screen_button_2.png" %}